Subscribe to MLA's e-newsletters

 Producers should select a supplier who specialises in distributing beetles to their region.
 Beetle suppliers will be able to assist in the appropriate steps for each producer to take to ensure successful introduction.

-A list of current suppliers.
+Here is a list of current suppliers

 Introduced species in Australia